 Glocks are easily the most popular handguns on the market, and the Glock 19 is one of the most common ones purchased.
 Glock 19s aren’t particularly compact, and they can be pretty uncomfortable if you try to conceal carry them in an IWB holster.
 A Outside the Waste Band holster is therefore a good option.
 We have done the research to find the best OWB Glock 19 holster.

 Materials – The first of two Galco holsters on this list is made of all premium saddle leather, and it can come in black or brown.
-It is available for left handed or right handed shooters, and it has a single belt loop, which fits up to a 1 ¾” belt.
-The details of the leather holster are hand molded, and the sight rails are stitched to protect both the gun and the leather.
+It is available for left-handed or right-handed shooters, and it has a single belt loop, which fits up to a 1 ¾” belt.
+The details of the leather holster are hand-molded, and the sight rails are stitched to protect both the gun and the leather.
 There is also a tension screw for additional security.

 Performance – We wanted to include a small of the back Glock 19 pancake holster since many people find carrying a larger handgun at the hip too uncomfortable, making a SOB holster a great alternative.
-As mentioned earlier, the leather on this Galco holster is decent quality, and it’s molded very well to the shape of the gun.
+As mentioned earlier, the leather on this Galco holster is of decent quality, and it’s molded very well to the shape of the gun.
 Once holstered it holds the Glock in the perfect angle for a quick and comfortable draw.
 Although it’s intended to be concealable under a shirt, there is no reason not to carry it OWB style.
 And actually, we don’t think it conceals very well – it’s just too bulky for that.

 What we say – For a leather holster, the price point isn’t too bad.
-We would consider the price range to be in the golden middle and for the high quality material and the molded details, it’s a pretty good deal.
+We would consider the price range to be in the golden middle and for the high-quality material and the molded details, it’s a pretty good deal.
 Your Glock 19 should stay very well protected from exterior elements, and it’s a great choice for anyone who doesn’t like the carrying style of a classic OWB holster.

 - Premium saddle leather